k5iogura/EdgeTPU/README.md

   System architecture of either x86_64 or ARM64 with ARMv8 instruction set
 And yes, this means Raspberry Pi is supported.
 However, it must be Raspberry Pi 2/3 Model B/B+ running Raspbian (or another Debian derivative).*

-It's a very easy to install Edge TPU on Debian linux system but Windows OS not be supported.
+It's a very easy to install Edge TPU on Debian linux system but Windows OS is not supported.
 Notice!: Needs Internet access from host system.

 ```